USING IRONWORD

 paragraph.AddTextRun(boldText)

-' Create a new Word document
+' Create and save the new Word document

 Dim doc As New WordDocument(paragraph)

-Adding a Table to a Word document
+Adding a Table to a Word Document

 For clear representation of data, it can also be represented in a grid.
 When data is arranged as a grid, it is called a table.
 Using IronWord, we can add tables and images to the Word document as shown below: